j-mori/lambda-cache/README.md

 # lambda-cache

-A simple, fast, cheap and lightweight dependency-less, cache system for AWS Lambda functions, based on writing to files in the ["/tmp" folder](https://aws.amazon.com/it/blogs/aws/aws-lambda-now-supports-up-to-10-gb-ephemeral-storage/).
+A simple, fast, cheap, lightweight dependency-less and cross execution cache system for AWS Lambda functions, based on writing to files in the ["/tmp" folder](https://aws.amazon.com/it/blogs/aws/aws-lambda-now-supports-up-to-10-gb-ephemeral-storage/).
 It allows you to set a time-to-live (TTL) for cache keys and invalidate the cache.

 ## Installation